-Different discretisations of the vorticity term (selected by the $ln\dynvor\xxx$ namelist variable to true) are available, that conserve potential enstrophy of horizontally non-divergent flow, horizontal kinetic energy, or potential enstrophy for the relative vorticity term and horizontal kinetic energy for the planetary vorticity term (see appendix C).
-The vorticity terms are given below for the general case (s-coordinate or partial step to-pography), but note that in full step z-coordinate (key\\zco defined), $e{3u}=e{3v}=e{3f}$ so that the vertical scale factors disappear.
+Different discretisations of the vorticity term (ln_dynvor_xxx =.true.) are available : conserving potential enstrophy of horizontally non-divergent flow; conserving horizontal kinetic energy; or conserving potential enstrophy for the relative vorticity term and horizontal kinetic energy for the planetary vorticity term (see Appendix C).
+The vorticity terms are given below for the general case, but note that in the full step z-coordinate (key_zco is defined), $e{3u} = e{3v} = e{3f}$ so that the vertical scale factors disappear.